 By Martin D’Souza | Opening Doorz Editorial | December 31, 2016

-It was also the time when anything that appeared in Bombay Times was celebrated.
-People written about genuinely deserved to be there.
+It was also the time when anything that appeared in the Bombay Times was celebrated.
+People written about in the publication then genuinely deserved to be there.

 That was my first introduction to Manasi the singer.
-I had met her a few months earlier, introduced by Craig, my dear friend.
+I had met her a few months earlier, introduced by Craig Scott, my dear friend.

 That is Manasi Scott the ‘Ultimate Entertainer’, a sobriquet she has rightly earned.